kyunwang/performance-matters-server-side/README.md

-# performance-matters-server-side
+# Religious Buildings in Amsterdam - (Server rendered)

+This is a server-side version focused on the core functions based on [this repo](https://github.com/kyunwang/Religious-Buildings-Amsterdam)

+As you can see in the demo(the gif) a simple list will be shown with various religious buildings in Amsterdam.
+You can filter and see some details about the building.

+The goal of this project is to server-side render the application while focussing on the core functionality.
+The repo linked above is fully client-side which is somewhat slower than server-side rendered applications.
+This server-side rendered application should be faster than the client-side rendered one.

+This repo makes use of:
+- Browserify (bundling)
+- Pug (templating)
+- Express.js
+- A service worker

+![Demo][rba-demo]

-Trying to use only ES5 (will use template literals somethimes cus..... dang concatenation)
+*Note: Trying to use only ES5 (will use template literals somethimes cus..... dang concatenation)*

 ## Table of Contents
 - [Getting Started](#getting-started)